orbit-systems/apollo/style-guide.md

 int z = 1;
 ```

-extract long expressions out to variables when possible, especially if they're re-used.
+extract long expressions out to variables if they're re-used.
 ```c
 // bad
 if (expr.as_binop->rhs.type == expr.as_binop->lhs.type) {